coltongrainger/blog/_posts/2017-10-18-grad-school.md

 	- research
 	- then PhD defense to general audience (5th or 6th year)

-### Questions
+### Webinar Questions

 - Q: Can you explain more about the collaboration between math and CS?
 - A: Brownian sheets.
 Computer networks with various connections, build a network.
 Propagation of problems in computer network.

-- Q: What applications are the topology group currently working on?
+- What applications are the topology group currently working on?
 Any topological data analysis?
-- A: Persistent homology, was popular.
-No longer interested.
+- A: Persistent homology was popular.
+Faculty no longer interested.
 Many grad students to do joint work with CompSci for TDA.
 Lizz Maduer, postdoc.
 A little in flux.
 No permanent tenure faculty.
 All interested.
 Do a little work.
 Some courses.
 It would be joint work.
 New Data Analysis center ==> Data Analysis.
 Data science.

 - Q: You mentioned many people in the department doing mathematical physics.
 To what degree does the mathematics department seek out people with strong physics backgrounds?
 - A: Many folks move from Physics to Mathematics.
 Common transition.
 Surprisingly large number of analysists have backgrounds in physics.
 Lee Theory & Lee Algebras.
 Schrodinger Eqns